Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

     1. Select *Installer disc image file (ISO):*
     1. Now click **Browse**.
        1. Navigate to where you saved your ***Windows Server 2025 Datacenter*** downloaded ISO and select it.
+       1. Once selected, the previous screen should now say:

+          > **Windows Server 2025 detected.**
+          >
+          > This operating system will use Easy Install.

-       1. Once selected, the previous screen should now say *"Windows Server 2025 detected.* If it doesn't, you haven't selected the right file, or your download was corrupted.
-Ask for help.
+       1. If it doesn't, you haven't selected the right file, or your download was corrupted. **Ask for help.**
     1. Click **Next**.
 1. On the "Easy Install Information" screen, do the following:
     1. Paste in your serial key.